ADMISSIONS POLICY FOR TRANSFER FROM YEAR 11 AND YEAR 12 ENTRY FOR THE ACADEMIC YEAR 2018/19

 Existing Year 11 Students at Rossett School wishing to remain at school beyond Year 11 into the Sixth Form will be able to do so providing they meet the minimum entry qualifications as set out below:

-Ideally at least 6 GCSE grade C or above and/or an average GCSE points score of 38.
+5 GCSE grade 4 or above and/or an average GCSE points score of 4.

-GCSE grade B or above is normally required in the subject to be studied at A Level.
+GCSE grade 5 or above is normally required in the subject to be studied at A Level.
 The following subjects may be studied without prior knowledge of the subject:

 - Media Studies

 - Theatre Studies

 Certain A level subjects require a specific GCSE grade in another subject as part of the entry requirement (see Sixth Form Prospectus for more details).

 Year 12 entry